JackSmack1971/phero-swarm/README.md

 #### 3️⃣ Meta-Orchestrators (Strategic)
 Highest-level agents managing the entire system:
 - `uber-orchestrator`: Routes tasks and manages coordination
-- `orchestrator-pheromone-scribe`: Interprets summaries and updates state
+- `orchestrator-pheromone-scribe`: Interprets summaries and updates state.
+Its operational environment must be highly secure.
-- `metagenesis-orchestrator`: Evolves and improves agent capabilities
+- `metagenesis-orchestrator`: Evolves and improves agent capabilities.
-- `orchestrator-meta-alignment`: Ensures project alignment with goals
+- `orchestrator-meta-alignment`: Ensures project alignment with goals.
-- `orchestrator-collective-intelligence`: Optimizes reasoning systems
+- `orchestrator-collective-intelligence`: Optimizes reasoning systems.

 ## 🧪 Pheromone System

-The `.pheromone` file serves as the **collective memory and coordination medium**:
+The `.pheromone` file serves as the **collective memory and coordination medium**.
+**Security Note**: The `.pheromone` file is critical system state.
+Its integrity must be protected through strict file system permissions (write access only for the authenticated Pheromone Scribe process) and mechanisms like checksums or digital signatures to detect tampering.

 ```json
 {